 When Can You Apply?

-Enrollment for the 2023-2024 school year begins November 1st, 2022.
-Once you submit an application, we will hold a lottery in February to select our new students.
+Application season for the 2023-2024 school year is November 1st, 2022 - December 15th.
+If you submitted an application before November 1st, please resubmit again as our system clears out all applications before November 1st.
+Once you submit an application, we will hold a lottery on January 4th to select our new students.

 Applicants must create an account and submit a completed Application Form in order to be considered for admission.
 The application form must be signed and dated by the parent(s).

 The application form must include the following items:

 - Applicant’s name (first, last, and middle names)